Home > Frequently Asked Questions

 Start Date: This is your official start date; all other dates are based on it.
 Your course start date does not necessarily correspond to campus course dates.
 You are expected to meet a schedule for submission of your work, so you need to buy your course materials and start on time.

-First Assignment Due Date: Students must log into their Blackboard course site by this date and complete the first assignment to avoid being administratively deleted without a tuition refund.
+First Assignment Due Date: Students must log into their Canvas course site by this date and complete the first assignment to avoid being administratively deleted without a tuition refund.

 Last Refund Date: This is the last date on which you can drop your course and receive a refund of your tuition.
 This is also the last date on which you can drop your course and add another course without paying additional tuition.
 To drop your course, use the NOVAConnect online or telephone registration system.